adongu/Front-end-Developer-Interview-Questions/README.md

 * **Have you ever used JavaScript templating?**
   * **If so, what libraries have you used?**
 * **Explain "hoisting".**
+  - A: JS interpreter lifting whole body of Function declaration(anonymous functions) and variable declaration to the top of the scope.
 * **Describe event bubbling.**
 * **What's the difference between an "attribute" and a "property"?**
 * **Why is extending built-in JavaScript objects not a good idea?**